Dallas (Steely Dan song)

 "Dallas" is the first single by Steely Dan.
 It was sung by drummer Jim Hodder.
 The song was not on the band's debut album Can't Buy a Thrill but was included on the 1978 Japan-only compilation Steely Dan.
+It, and its b-side, "Sail the Waterway", was also included on a 12-inch single version of "Haitian Divorce" released in the UK.

-It was later recorded by Poco in 1975 on their Head Over Heels album.
+It was recorded by Poco in 1975 on their Head Over Heels album.